specialunderwear/as3-mixin/readme.rst

 Delegate as sub object
 ----------------------

-Traditional approached would define the delegate as a sub object of ``GeneralTable``, which would complicate your code::
+Traditional approaches would define the delegate as a sub object of ``GeneralTable``, which would complicate your code::

     public class GeneralTable